He was coming.

 a short distance from the beach

-so we fled twenty miles inland
+so we evacuated twenty miles inland

 to a friend’s brick house in the woods

-I was afraid, yet fascinated and spellbound.
+I was afraid, yet fascinated

-as he decided where to attack.
+as he began his attack.

 The first gusts were like a late summer breeze,